 The base values of property within the District could be reduced due to factors beyond the District's control, such as a general market decline in land values, reclassification of property to a class exempt from taxation, whether by ownership or use (such as exemptions for property owned by State and local agencies and property used for qualified educational, hospital, charitable or religious purposes that are exempt from property taxation and do not appear on the tax rolls and no reimbursement is made by the State for such exemptions), a relocation out of the District or financial difficulty or bankruptcy by one or more major property tax-payers, or the complete or partial destruction of taxable property caused by natural or manmade disaster (such as earthquake, flood, fire, acts of terrorism or toxic contamination).
-In fiscal year 2013-14, the District experienced a 5.96% decline in assessed value, due to a fire in August 2012 at a petroleum refinery (the "Refinery") owned by Chevron USA Inc. ("Chevron USA").
-Chevron USA is the largest taxpayer in the District, and the assessed value of properties owned by Chevron decreased by \$[1,114,586,753] from fiscal year 2012-13.
-See Table 1 herein for the Assessed Valuations within the District from fiscal years 2004-05 through 2013-14, and "- Chevron Property Tax Appeals and the Settlement Agreement" herein for more discussion of Chevron USA and the assessed value of its property in the District.
+In fiscal year 2013-14, the District experienced a decline in assessed value due in part to a fire in August 2012 at a petroleum refinery owned by Chevron USA Inc. ("Chevron USA") (together all land, improvements, fixtures, personal property, intangible assets and rights and possessory interests owned by Chevron USA in the District are collectively referred to herein as the "Refinery").
+See Table 1 herein for the Assessed Valuations within the District from fiscal years 2004-05 through 2013-14 and "- Chevron Property Tax Appeals and the Settlement Agreement" herein for more discussion of Chevron USA and the assessed value of the Refinery in the District.